KILTprotocol/docs/docs/chain/collator.md

 It would be ideal if monitoring is performed from a different host.
 However in cases of limited resources it can also be run on the same machine where the collator is running.
-There are two types of metrics we are going to collect. **Node Exporter Metrics** and **Blockchain Metrics.**
+There are two types of metrics that can be collected. **Node Exporter Metrics** and **Blockchain Metrics.**
-You can either run grafana on your own or subscribe to the free [grafana cloud](https://grafana.com/products/cloud/) option.
+You can either run a whole grafana setup locally or subscribe to the free [grafana cloud option](https://grafana.com/products/cloud/).

 :::info

-If you want to use cloud-based solutions, you need to expose the prometheus process to allow remote access via a reverse proxy.
+For cloud-based solutions, the prometheus process must be publicly accessible, e.g., via a reverse proxy.
 We recommend the following monitoring stack.
 - Prometheus
 - Grafana